1 | Shoal Bay

 The calm waters of Shoal Bay West are excellent for swimming and snorkeling, with coral reefs just off the shore.
 Occasionally there is a crowd here due to day-trippers from St. Martin, but it's typically a quiet beach.

-Found on the western outskirts of Shoal Bay West, this beach is a few hundred yards (a quarter kilometer) from Sherricks Bay Beach.
+Vacationers will be able to find this beach a few hundred yards (a quarter kilometer) from Sherricks Bay Beach.

 1 | Island Harbour